 - Represented a U.S. energy company in the preparation and negotiation of EPC contracts for a $5 billion natural gas pipeline project in the U.S. The engagement involved the negotiation of four construction contracts, with four different contractors, for the nearly $3 billion Mountaineer Xpress (MXP) natural gas pipeline project in West Virginia.
 The matter also involved assisting the client with negotiations for other, smaller (but still very significant) pipeline projects, including the $1.4 billion Leach Xpress project and the $270 million Gibraltar project.

 - Represented a specialized machine tooling company that manufactures highly technical components for the nuclear, aerospace, and defense sectors in Tennessee federal court litigation against a multinational consortium acting as general contractor.
-The client fabricated and constructed specialized equipment capable of handling and processing radioactive material as part of the development of an approximately $7 billion nuclear remediation facility at the Savannah River Site in Aiken, South Carolina.
+The client fabricated and constructed specialized equipment capable of handling and processing radioactive material as part of the development of an approximately $7 billion nuclear remediation facility at the Savannah River Site in Aiken, SC.
 The client encountered significant issues as a direct result of inadequate designs, leading to large cost overruns.
 The client ultimately settled the dispute favorably on the courthouse steps after selection of a jury.

 - Vanderbilt University (J.D., 2004)